krzysztof-sikorski/quintolin/doc/mechanics/ticks.md

 *In v2* a forgotten wheat field will transform into empty field and then grass.
 *In v2* a field is implemented as a building and not as a separate terrain type.

+## Delete rotten food

+This operation was added in Miko's fork.

+The game mass-deletes all rotten food that "thrown on the ground", defined as not in character inventories and not in stockpiles.

 ## Rot food

 Every food item has the same **4%** chance to rot on daily tick.